Thank you very much!

 Mr Eppink has suggeted that perhaps elements of the Trail could be preserved at Brunwsick Lake.
 However, it was designed to showcase several different periods of geologic time, arraanged from oldest to youngest, so that visitors would be essentially walking through time as they progressed up the walkway.
 Therefore removing part or most of the Trail would ruin this unique and important aspect.

-Speaking of which, the Gazette article indicated that I and others who spoke in the council meeting wanted it kept in "in some capacity", which might be misconstrued to mean we were OK with it being moved.
-Actually, what we strongly argued for was keeping the Trail in place at the park, for all the reasons noted above.
+A Medina Gazette article on May 15 indicated that I and others who spoke in the council meeting, which including Carl Fechko, president of our local fossil club and David Jarzen, a paleontologist from the Cleveland Musuem of Natural History, wanted it kept the Trail "in some capacity".
+That might be misconstrued to mean we were OK with it being moved.
+Actually, what we strongly argued for is keeping the Trail in place at the park, for all the reasons noted above.
 The article ends with two especially troubling comments by Mr. Eppink, the first being that the Trail is "kinda in the vicinity of a restroom that we intend to replace there on the east side of the lake."
 Putting a restroom where the Trail exists now seems to be the weakest of all supposed reasons to remove the tracks offerred so far, since there are vast spaces all over the east side where a restroom could go.
 Last, Mr. Eppink remarked that that the Trail is "a short walk to no where."
 I don't know where he expects the Trail to lead, and what is most important about it is not where it leads, but what's on it.
 Moreover, where it actually leads to is a shady spot near the lake with two benches, covered in colorful prehistoric-theme ceramic tiles painted by local children.
 In view of this, I find Mr. Eppink's remark as uncalled for as it is insensitive to the children, as well as the artist and teachers involved in the painting, and all others involved in the design and installation of the Trail.

 Thank you very much!